-Your consideration here is mixed or solo.
+Your consideration here is single fruit or fruit blend.
 To create variety, I usually keep one bag of each on hand.

 Again, Costco’s the joint.
 They offer a “triple berry” blend (strawberry, blackberry, blueberry), a “daybreak” blend (peach, mango, strawberry, pineapple), and others.
 They also offer large bags of single fruits (cherries, blueberries, mangoes, pineapple, etc).

 And, again, you can’t go wrong with any of them.
 If you like it, throw it in.

 If they’re especially big pieces, I’ll thaw them a bit by running them under water briefly.
 Otherwise, your blender’s chewing on a rock.
 A good one can handle it, but why force the issue?